 Thank you for your interest in being part of Spooky Empire's Creator's Track.
-Our roster is full for the 2017 year, but feel free to contact A.D.
-Sams next year for the 2018 year.
+If you'd like to be a part of our roster in October, feel free to contact A.D.
+Sams at the e mail below.

 When it comes to horror, you can't forget about the wonderful writers that help shape this genre.
 Our Creators Track focuses on these creative writers and their books.